Geometric Blow-Up for Folded Limit Cycle Manifolds in Three Time-Scale Systems: Proof of Theorem

 }where $a_3 = a(\theta_3^\ast)$, $b_3 = b(\theta_3^\ast)$ and $c_3 = c(\theta_3^\ast)$.
 From here, we use and adaptation of the `partial linearisation' method used in the proof of \cite[Prop.~2.11]{Krupa2001a}.
 Define a new variable $\tilde \eps_3 = \eps_3^3$, and consider the resulting equations within the invariant hyperplane $\{\rho_3 = 0\}$:

-which may be considered as a $\theta_3$-family of planar systems in the $(y_3, \tilde \eps_3)$ variables, with parameter-dependent constants $a_3$, $b_3$ and $c_3$.
+which may be considered as a \SVVV{$\theta_3^\ast$}-family of planar systems in the $(y_3, \tilde \eps_3)$ variables, with constants $a_3$, $b_3$ and $c_3$ \SVVV{depending on the parameter $\theta_3^\ast$}.
 Since the Jacobian at the equilibrium $(0,0)$ is hyperbolic and non-resonant with the eigenvalues $-2$ and $-3$, there exists a parameter-dependent, near-identity transformation of the form

 such that the transformed system has been linearized, i.e.